infrastructr/ansible-role-rancher-master/README.md

 Initial Rancher admin password that is subject to change.

     rancher_master_validate_certs: no

-Number of seconds as delay between retries for long-running operations.
+Enable/disable SSL certificate validation when communicating with the Rancher API.

     rancher_master_ssl: generated-selfsigned

-Enable/disable SSL certificate validation when communicating with the Rancher API.
+Rancher server SSL certificate mode.
+Defaults to the auto generated self signed SSL certificate.
+Specify `generated-letsencrypt` to use Let's Encrypt SSL certificate generation.

     rancher_master_retries: 10